► 2020's Seat Leon prices, specs, details

 ► Shares a lot with Golf 8, naturally

-Evolution not revolution is the story of the 2020 Seat Leon, which debuts at the 2020 Geneva motor show.
+Evolution not revolution is the story of the 2020 Seat Leon, which was due to debut at the cancelled 2020 Geneva motor show.
 It enters its fourth generation on the back of 2.2 million sales since 1999, and as the company’s biggest-selling model (for now), one senses that the Spanish brand has no intention of taking any risks here.
 But although there’s a sense of déjà vu, that takes nothing away from what is a good-looking new car.

 Just to make sure new buyers feel they’ve bought something completely new, it also gets a full-width LED rear lightbar and new 'Leon' scripting on the tailgate.
 Seat’s design director Alejandro Mesonero-Romanos sums it up in designerspeak: ‘it still presents itself as a bolder vehicle than the previous generation, and keeps hold of the brand’s DNA and the representative attributes of a Leon.
 The exterior mixes the car’s key characteristics of confidence, elegance and sportiness.’
 Quite.